JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 ## Server-Side Plugins

-A server\-side plugin may affect the server only, or may include a number of agent\-side plugins that will be automatically distributed to all build agents.
+A server-side plugin may affect the server only, or may include a number of agent-side plugins that will be automatically distributed to all build agents.

 ### Plugin Structure